 Impact of Covid-19 crisis on retail trade

 This article is part of an online publication presenting the development of short-term business statistics (STS) indicators in the Covid-19 crisis.
-The results, presented in this article, concern the development of the retail trade volume indicator.
-In the following weeks, Eurostat will continue to update information on industrial production, construction and services in other articles forming the online publication.
+The results presented in this article concern the development of the retail trade volume indicator.
+Eurostat will continue to update the information on the effects of the Covid-19 crisis on industrial production, construction, trade and services in the online publication.
 For the publication of new data see the STS release calendar.

 Covid-19 containment measures in Europe

-The Covid-19 virus hit Europe in January and February, with the first cases confirmed in Spain, France and Italy.
+The Covid-19 virus hit Europe in January and February 2020, with the first cases confirmed in Spain, France and Italy.
 To fight the pandemic, EU Member States took a wide variety of measures.
-As of 17 March, EU Member States imposed temporary restrictions of non-essential travel from third countries into the EU (exceptions were foreseen for nationals of all EU Member States and Schengen Associated States).
-Most countries also imposed restrictions on the movements between EU Member States (an overview of the measures can be found here).
+As of mid-March, EU Member States imposed temporary restrictions on non-essential travel from third countries into the EU (exceptions were foreseen for nationals of all EU Member States and Schengen Associated States).
+Most countries also imposed restrictions on movement between EU Member States (an overview of the measures can be found here.)

-In May and June, sales for all non-food product groups picked up again and the February levels of sales were regained or in some cases even exceeded for some product groups.
-This positive trend was, however, not continued in July.
-The general level of sales dropped slightly and, to some extent, the recovery of sales that had been achieved in May and June was lost again in July.
-In August however retail sales picked up again in a quite dynamic way.
-The sales volume of food, drinks and tobacco increased by 2.2 % compared with July, the sales of automotive fuel by 2.1 % and the sales of non-food products by 5.1 %.
-The purchases of food-products have by now stabilised and are at the pre-crisis level.
-The sales of non-food products, especially of electrical goods and furniture has clearly surpassed the pre-crisis levels.
-The sales of other non-food products is getting close to the February sales volume.
-Only for textiles and clothing is there still a considerable gap in the sales level.
+In May and June, sales for all non-food product groups picked up again and the February levels of sales were regained or even exceeded for some product groups.
+This positive trend, however, did not continue in July.
+The general level of sales dropped slightly and, to some extent, the recovery of sales that had been achieved in May and June was lost again.
+In August, however, retail sales picked up again in a quite dynamic way.
+This positive trend did not continue in September, when sales decreased in almost all product groups.
+In October, sales generally increased again.

-Table 1 shows the month on month growth rates according to product groups and mode of sales for the months from March to August, as well as the rates for the crisis month from February and April and the rates for the recovery phase between April and August.
-The last column, entitled “recovery”, indicates the relation between the recent August level of the retail trade volume and its February level (when comparing the recovery levels for different product groups please note that the individual series are seasonally adjusted separately and that therefore the levels do not simply add up to the total.)
-The sales level for food, drinks and tobacco, as well as the sales levels in supermarkets, are back to the February values, whereas for many non-food products there is still a sizeable gap between now and before the Covid-19 containment measures.
-In particular, the sales levels for textiles, clothing and footwear are still only 90 % of what was sold in February.
-The consumption of fuel is also clearly below the pre-crisis level.
+Table 1 shows the month-on-month growth rates according to product groups and mode of sales for the months from March 2020 to March 2021, as well as the rates for the crisis months from February and April and the rates for the recovery phase and general recovery phase between April 2020 and March 2021.
+The last column, entitled “recovery”, indicates the relation between the recent March 2021 level of the retail trade volume and its February 2020 level (when comparing the recovery levels for different product groups, please note that the individual series are seasonally adjusted separately and that therefore the levels do not simply add up to the total.)

-For comparison, Figure 3 shows how the various retail trade categories usually developed on average during the years 2010 – 2019 (to make the various index levels comparable, all years have been re-referenced to January to April = 100).
+For comparison, Figure 2 shows how the various retail trade categories usually developed on average during the years 2010 – 2019 (to make the various index levels comparable, all years have been re-referenced to an average of 100).
 Generally, the sales of food products remain relatively stable during the year.
 For the sale of non-food products there was an average increase recorded during the past years.
-As Figure 3 indicates, the changes from one month to the next are usually around the size of one index point; the magnitude of the current declines and increases is quite unprecedented.
+As Figure 2 indicates, the changes from one month to the next are usually around one index point; the magnitude of the declines and increases in the first half of 2020 is quite unprecedented.

 Comparison with 2008

-The global financial crisis in 2008 had dramatic effects on the production in industry and construction (for a detailed analysis of the 2008 crisis on STS indicators see here; its effects on retail trade were comparatively modest, however (see Figure 3).
+The global financial crisis in 2008 had a dramatic effect on the production in industry and construction (for a detailed analysis of the 2008 crisis on STS indicators see here; its effects on retail trade were comparatively modest, however (see Figure 3).

-Between January 2008 and December 2008, the total retail volume index for the EU-27 dropped by 1.8 index points, compared with a drop of 22.1 points in March and April 2020.
-The strongest decline in 2008 was measured for electrical goods, books, and furniture (-4.7 points), the index for automotive fuel dropped by 2.2 points and the index for textiles by 2.8 points.
-The mail orders and internet volume dropped by only half an index point.
+Between January 2008 and January 2009, the total retail volume index for the EU dropped by 2.2 index points, compared with a drop of almost 22 points in March and April 2020.
+The strongest decline in 2008 was measured for automotive fuel (-4.3 points), the index for non-food products (except fuel) dropped by 2.8 points and the index for food, drinks, and tobacco by 1.7 points.

 Declines in 2020 were much steeper.
-In April 2020 compared with two months earlier, the index for the sales volume of textiles dropped by 80.1 points, the index for automotive fuel by 46.2 points and the indices for computer equipment, books and for electrical appliances and furniture by 46.3 and 39.6 points respectively.
-At the same time, the mail orders and internet volume increased by 28.0 index points.
+In April 2020 compared with two months earlier, the index for automotive fuel decreased by around 46 points, the index for other non-food products by 35 points.
+At the same time, the mail orders and internet volume increased by more than 30 index points.

 Development by country

 Since the Covid-19 containment measures differed between countries as to timing and strictness, it was to be expected that the effects on retail trade would also vary.
-Table 2 shows the monthly rates of change between March and August, as well as the rates between February and April (the months of the crisis) and April and August (the months of recovery).
-The table also includes the ratio between the August index levels and the February levels (“recovery”).
+Table 2 shows the monthly rates of change between March 2020 and March 2021, as well as the rates between February 2020 and April 2020 (the peak months of the crisis) and April 2020 and February 2021 (generally the months of recovery).
+The table also includes the ratio between the March 2021 index levels and the 2020 February levels (“recovery”).

 Source data for tables and graphs